Lubell/LabbookUpdater/README.md

 * Instead of linking to a page with user information, we link to the labbook profile of the user
 * Previous category pages are turned into labels -> the in-text references to the categories are still kept, but the link goes to a page showing all pages with that label
     * Some categories contain spaces, which is not allowed for labels (they will be split into two e.g., "project" "initiation").
 Therefore, we update the label to be "project_initiation"
+* Some media/files from the old wiki exceed the limit on Labbook.
+As of now the links still point to the old media.
+* The attachments may have more file-endings than there are currently defined templates for.
+Check the `format_attachment_links` function in `update_labbook_links.py`